-There are some moments parents don’t forget: Baby’s first words, his first steps, and the first day you had to hand him off to someone new.
-That day was probably filled with apprehension for both you and Baby – you wanted to know he was in good hands, and he was only just adjusting to a new environment.
+There are some moments parents don’t forget: Baby’s first words, their first steps, and the first day you had to hand them off to someone new.
+That day was probably filled with apprehension for both you and Baby – you wanted to know they were in good hands, and they were only just adjusting to a new environment.

-Over time, Baby’s caregiver has become someone you’ve trusted to wipe his tears and look after him when you weren’t there to do it yourself.
+Over time, Baby’s caregiver has become someone you’ve trusted to wipe their tears and look after them when you weren’t there to do it yourself.
 If it’s time to say goodbye now, you may find yourself just as choked up as you were on that very first day.

 - A “thank you” gift: If you’d like to present Baby’s caregiver with a gift, a gift card or donation to the center in their name are always a great way to say thanks.

 - Put it on paper: If you can’t find the words to say in person, try jotting down a nice note for Baby’s caregiver.
-Is it that you feel Baby has learned a lot, that he was happy when you picked him up at the end of the day, or something else that stands out?
+Is it that you feel Baby has learned a lot, that they were happy when you picked them up at the end of the day, or something else that stands out?
 Let them know in a card.

 - Keep it going: Just because Baby is physically leaving their care doesn’t mean the relationship has to end on the spot.
 If you’re comfortable doing so, tell Baby’s provider you’d be happy to write a letter of recommendation or a referral, if one is needed in the future.
 If this is an especially close relationship you don’t want to lose, you can also offer to keep them updated on Baby’s progress over the years – pictures and updates are a nice reminder that you’re thinking of them.